 Jingdong Hua is Vice President and Treasurer of the World Bank.
-He is responsible for the World Bank's US$200 billion debt portfolio and an asset portfolio of nearly US$200 billion managed for the World Bank Group and 65 clients including central banks, pension funds, and sovereign wealth funds.
+He is responsible for the World Bank's US$200 billion debt portfolio and an asset portfolio of approximately US$170 billion managed for the World Bank Group and over 70 clients including central banks, pension funds, and sovereign wealth funds.
 He oversees US$600 billion transactions used for hedging and risk management, and payments and annual cashflows of over US$7 trillion equivalent.

-Mr. Hua is also responsible for the debt issuance of the World Bank (International Bank for Reconstruction and Development) and the International Development Association (IDA) and oversees capital markets operations for the International Finance Facility for Immunization (IFFm) for which the World Bank Treasury is the Treasury Manager.
+Mr. Hua is also responsible for the debt issuance of the World Bank (International Bank for Reconstruction and Development) and the International Development Association (IDA) which raises US$50-60 billion annually from international bond markets.
+He oversees capital markets operations for the International Finance Facility for Immunization (IFFm) for which the World Bank Treasury is the Treasury Manager.
 He leads the World Bank Treasury’s capacity building and advisory services in financial analytics, debt management, asset management, and financial solutions for its clients.